Vitamin A Anti-Wrinkle & Clearing Serum 30ml

 Vitamin A can be irritating, depending on its concentration and penetration technology.
 Traditional retinol acts quickly on the skin and may cause discomfort, especially at high concentrations (e.g., 1%), which often leads to redness and stinging.
 While high concentrations offer faster results, it really depends on your preference.

-The Preface adopts a low concentration (0.3%) combined with liposomal encapsulation technology, allowing it to release slowly within the skin and significantly reducing irritation&mdashso no worries about allergic reactions.
+The Preface adopts a low concentration (0.3%) combined with polyol encapsulation technology, allowing it to release slowly within the skin and significantly reducing irritation&mdashso no worries about allergic reactions.

 Q2: Can it be used together with AHAs?